Module 2: Basic Wilderness Self-Reliance

 • Age Requirement: 10+ (minors must be accompanied by a guardian)

 A durable pack large enough to carry your gear, food, water, hygiene items, and personal first aid supplies.
+You will be living out of this pack for the duration of the course.

 Choose one of the following: